 7. Stay Active on Social Media

 Plan to reinforce your social media presence and enrich your social media channels with more engaging content.
 Highlight the diversity of experiences your vacation rental or vicinity offers by sharing user-generated galleries.
-Find out new ways to encourage your guests to generate their own content for your social media.
-You could also share your positive reviews and previous guests’ testimonials.
+Find new ways to encourage your guests to generate their own content for your social media.
+You could also share your positive reviews and previous testimonials.

 8. Upgrade Technology and Automate More

 Property management is no easy job, especially for those managers who rent out several properties remotely across various locations.
 The more you outsource and automate your Airbnb management tasks, the more time and energy you have to invest in vacation rental business growth.
-Automate your vacation rental management areas from housekeeping and maintenance to guest vetting to guest communications and check-ins/checkouts.
+Automate your vacation rental management areas from housekeeping and maintenance to guest vetting to guest communications and check-ins/outs.